-We continued to partner with various charities and organizations like the Croydon Food Bank in Croydon and the Addington Food Stop in New Addington in Surrey even during the pandemic lockdown to support the needy and socially disadvantaged members of our borough with regular donations and the like as part of our community outreach project through our Compassion Ministry.
-Our community support extends to also raising funds to help the poor in Africa.
-We continued our support for a scholarship scheme in Africa to help rehabilitate and reintegrate ex-convicts back into the community (School of Restoration).
+We continued to partner with various charities and organizations like the Croydon Food Bank in Croydon and the Addington Food Stop in New Addington in Surrey to support the needy and socially disadvantaged members of our borough with regular donations and the like as part of our community outreach project through our Compassion Ministry.
+Our community support extends to also supporting the poor in Africa; including our support for a scholarship scheme in Africa for the underprivileged, including a rehabilitation program to help rehabilitate and reintegrate ex-convicts back into the community (School of Restoration).